banisterious/obsidian-canvas-roots/wiki-content/Import-Export.md

 ### Limitations

-- **Notes**: Gramps note records are not imported as separate notes
+- **Separate note files**: Notes are embedded in entity notes, not created as standalone files (planned for future phase)
 - **Repositories**: Repository records create properties on sources but not separate notes

 ## CSV Import/Export